 Matt Mason, Ph.D.

 Matt Mason is the Chief Scientist at Berkshire Grey.
 Matt has spent 40 professional years solving unsolvable problems in robotics and is an internationally recognized technology leader.
-Matt has more publications in the leading robotics journals than anyone, anywhere, and wrote a leading book on robots picking things up (manipulation).
+Matt has more influential publications in the leading robotics journals than just about anyone, and he wrote 'the' book on how robots pick things up (manipulation).
 Matt is the former director of the Robotics Institute at Carnegie Mellon where he supervised all the activities of the Robotics Institute and the National Robotics Engineering Consortium (NREC).

 As director, Matt was responsible for supervising ~ $80 million dollars per year top line revenue largely for contract R&D from industry partners such as Walmart, ABB, Kuka, etc., and US technology organizations such as the Army, DARPA, the National Science Foundation, and the Office of Naval Research.
 During his career, Matt has contributed to more ideas and technologies in robotics and artificial intelligence than can easily be tabulated and has numerous awards from organizations such as the IEEE.
 Matt has Ph.D., M.S., and B.S. degrees in artificial intelligence and robotics from MIT.